vincenzomadaghiele/MAAL/README.md

 ## Playing with the Online ALL

-#### Python
 Open a terminal.
 Configure the settings of the looper by modifying a configuration file like `config.json` in this repository.
 Then run:
 ```
 python3 onlineALL.py --CONFIG_FILEPAHT <path/to/configfile.json>
 ```
-This python script will activate the PD Graphic User Interface as well.
+This python script will load and set up a PD patch as well.

 ## Configuration options